lucam03/Modular-Synthesiser/README.md

-# Modular-Synthesiser
+## Modular-Synthesiser
-Web-based JavaScript modular synthesiser
+> A Web-based JavaScript modular synthesiser

-(WIP)
+Press 'Create Osc' to create a new oscillator